rppicomidi/pico-mc-display-bridge/README.md

 Other processors that are specific to individual control surfaces may be added to the processing library in the future.

 ## Per channel strip buttons
-There is one button per channel strip and 5 buttons that determine what happens when you press the channel strip button.
-The 5 buttons are labeled
+There is one button per channel strip and 4 buttons that determine what happens when you press the channel strip button.
+Each of the 8 per channel strip buttons is black in the hardware photo.
+What MIDI message the pico-mc-display-bridge sends to the DAW is determined by the channel button mode, which is displayed on the lower right of the landscape OLED:
-- Sel
-- Solo
-- VPot
-- Mute
-- Rec

-At reset, or after you press and release the Sel button, a per channel strip button will send the MC channel select message for that channel to the DAW.
+- SEL : a per channel button press will select the channel

-After you press and release the Solo button, pressing the per channel strip button will send the MC channel solo message for that channel to the DAW.

-After you press and release the VPot button, pressing the per channel strip button will send the MC VPot switch press message for that channel to the DAW.
+- SOLO : a per channel button press will solo the channel

-After you press and release the Mute button, pressing the per channel strip button will send the MC channel mute message for that channel to the DAW.
+- MUTE : a per channel button press will mute the channel

-After you press and release the Rec button, pressing the per channel strip button will send the MC channel Rec message for that channel to the DAW.
+- REC : a per channel button press will arm the channel for record

-The bottom right 4 characters landscape OLED display will tell you what mode is active for the per channel strip buttons.
+- VPOT : a per channel button press corresponds to pressing the VPOT switch for that channel.

+You press the Yellow button to toggle the mode between SEL and SOLO.
+You press the Blue button to toggle the mode between SEL and MUTE.
+You press the Red button to toggle the mode between SEL and REC.
+You press the White button to toggle the mode between SEL and VPOT.

+You can directly change mode from one to another just by pressing another button.

 ## Other buttons

-- Beats/SMPTE button press will send the Beats/SMPTE toggle message to the DAW.
+- Beats/SMPTE gray button press will send the Beats/SMPTE toggle message to the DAW.
 Normally this button will tell your DAW to toggle the time display between Bars-Beats and SMPTE Timecode.
 Most DAWs support this.
-- Name/Value button press will send the Name/Value toggle message to the DAW.
+- Name/Value green button press will send the Name/Value toggle message to the DAW.
 Normally this will tell your DAW to change whether the channel strip displays show the parameter name or the value.
 Not all DAWs support this.

 # Pico-Pico Message Format
 The two Pico boards are connected via UART1.
 If the interface only had to convey a single MIDI cable's worth of MIDI data, then the connection could contain the raw MIDI stream in both directions.
 However, the connected control surface may support up to 16 MIDI streams.
 In addition, the Device Pico needs to know some USB descriptor parameters from the MIDI device connected to the Host Pico: